jtimlin/sodering/README.md

 - Google Fonts - for the font families: Special Elite, Raleway & Cabin Sketch.
 San-serif was used as a default font.
 - Font Awesome - to add icons to the social links in the footer element.
-- GitPod - to creat my html files & styling sheet before pushing the project to Github.
+- codeanywhere - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
-- Figma & Adobe Illustrator - were used to create mockups of the project prior to starting.
 - Am I Responsive? - to ensure the project looked good across all devices.
 - Favicon - to provide the code & image for the icon in the tab bar.